GoogleChrome/web.dev/src/site/content/en/blog/proxx-1/index.md

   </picture>
   <figcaption class="w-figcaption">

-The [First Meaningful Paint (FMP)][FMP] in the unoptimized version of PROXX is _technically_ [interactive][TTI] but useless to the user.
+The [First Meaningful Paint][FMP] in the unoptimized version of PROXX is _technically_ [interactive][TTI] but useless to the user.

   </figcaption>
 </figure>

 After about 62 KB of gzip'd JS has been downloaded and the DOM has been generated, the user gets to see our app.
 The app is _technically_ interactive.
 Looking at the visual, however, shows a different reality.
 The web fonts are still loading in the background and until they are ready the user can see no text.
-While this state qualifies as a ["First Meaningful Paint" (FMP)][FMP], it surely does not qualify as properly [interactive][TTI], as the user can't tell what any of the inputs are about.
+While this state qualifies as a [First Meaningful Paint (FMP)][FMP], it surely does not qualify as properly [interactive][TTI], as the user can't tell what any of the inputs are about.
 It takes another second on 3G and 3 seconds on 2G until the app is ready to go. **All in all, the app takes 6 seconds on 3G and 11 seconds on 2G to become interactive.**

 ## Waterfall analysis